1939 Farewell, Iron Horse

 The Reds were spearheaded by two terrific pitchers at the height of their game, grateful at the chance to be on a contender after years of paying their dues in more pitiful environments.
 Paul Derringer had labored through no thick and plenty of thin throughout the decade for Cincinnati, losing as many as 25 in one season as the franchise sat destitute.
 In 1939, he would win 25.
 Pairing up with Derringer was Bucky Walters, another 20-game loser who had toiled in the majors’ version of hell on Earth—the pitching mound at ultra-cozy Baker Bowl for the Philadelphia Phillies—before being traded to the Reds midway through 1938.
 The change of scenery was an immediate tonic for Walters; he won 11 of 17 decisions for Cincinnati in 1938, then shot to the top of the 1939 National League leader board in wins (27), complete games (31), innings pitched (319), strikeouts (137) and earned run average (2.29).

-Together, Derringer and Walters combined to produce over half of Cincinnati’s victory total for the year, a crucial plus for its 4.5-game finish over second-place St. Louis for the NL pennant.
+Together, Derringer and Walters combined to produce over half of Cincinnati’s victory total for the year, a crucial plus for the Reds’ 4.5-game finish over second-place St. Louis for the NL pennant.

 The Reds’ visit to the World Series was their first since their tarnished triumph over the infamous Chicago Black Sox twenty years earlier.
-Now they’d be going up against a powerful Yankee team not interested in any kind of deliberate squandering.
+Now they’d be going up against a powerful Yankees team that wasn’t the slightest bit interested in squandering a world title.

 For the second straight year, the Yankees swept up on their NL opponents, cleaning out the Reds with masterful pitching that allowed only five earned runs in four games.
 Though the Yankees themselves hit only .206, they drilled seven homers—including three from Charlie Keller.
 The rookie added a .438 batting average and scored nearly half of the team’s runs.